convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/close-modal.md

 topnav: topnavobj
 ---
 ##### Defines a <i>Close Modal</i> action component.
- Use this action to close a modal page opened previously.
-It can also be used to close a PopOver Page.
+ Use this action to close a modal page previously opened through the <i>Modal Page</i> action.
-Add a <i>CloseModal</i> action under an Event.
+Add a <i>Close Modal</i> action under an Event.

 Name | Description
 --- | ---